jethomps0n/My-Portfolio-Website/src/blog-posts/Rescoring A Scene.md

 When our goal is to find a piece of music, this ordering should flip.
 Our more important aspects should focus on the tone of the music and the effects they invoke.
 Whereas the less important points should relate to the content of the scene.

-With that being said, lets create our main points by analyzing the *Ad Astra* scene:
+With that being said, lets create our main points by analyzing the *Ad Astra (2019)* scene:

 - The music is **overwhelmingly positive**.
 - The music has a feeling of **wonder and inspiration**.